splunk/observability-workshop/content/en/rum/docs/mobile-app-summary.md

 weight: 9
 ---

-* Short introduction to Mobile RUm
+* Short introduction to Mobile RUM
-* See an overview of the performance of your Mobile Application(s)<br>
-  in the Application Summary Dashboard
+* See an overview of the performance of your Mobile Application(s) in the Application Summary Dashboard

 ---